loxilb-io/loxilbdocs/docs/kube-loxilb.md

 - setUniqueIP : Allocate unique service-IP per LB service (default : false)
 - externalSecondaryCIDRs: Secondary CIDR or IPAddress ranges to allocate addresses from in case of multi-homing support

+Many of the above flags and arguments can be overriden on a per-service basis based on loxilb specific annotation as mentioned in section 6 below.

 4. Apply the following :
 ```
 kubectl apply -f kube-loxilb.yaml